nixworks/public/news/2009/11/13/README.md

 Microsoft has acknowledged that it incorporated open-source code into a Windows 7 download tool.
 As a result, it will make that tool&#39;s source code available to the community.

 ### [ American politician William J. Jefferson, former Democratic Party Congressman from the U.S. state of Louisiana, is sentenced to 13 years in prison for corruption. ](/news/2009/11/13/american-politician-william-j-jefferson-former-democratic-party-congressman-from-the-u-s-state-of-louisiana-is-sentenced-to-13-years-in.md)
-_Context: Democrat, Louisiana, U.S. Congress, United States, William J. Jefferson, state_
+_Context: Democratic, Louisiana, U.S. Congressional, United States, William J. Jefferson, state_

 ### [ NASA claims to have discovered water after the LCROSS satellite crashes near the South Pole of the Moon. ](/news/2009/11/13/nasa-claims-to-have-discovered-water-after-the-lcross-satellite-crashes-near-the-south-pole-of-the-moon.md)
 The discovery, which came out of a mission a month ago, confirmed scientists’ suspicions and could help explorers.